 “You’re working for them.”
 I didn’t phrase it as a question.

 “Not willingly,” she said, mouth turning down at the corners.
-“Please, you have to believe that I wouldn’t do something like this unless forced to.”
+“You have to believe that I wouldn’t do something like this unless forced to.”

 She was either telling me the truth, or was the world’s best actress.
 My intuition told me she spoke truly, but it had already led me astray so many times that I didn’t know whether or not I could trust myself anymore.
 And I also didn’t know whether I should be furious with her, pity her for being under their thumb, or grateful for the risk she claimed to be taking by speaking to me.

 I took a deep, steadying breath.
 She said we didn’t have much time.
-That meant how I felt needed to come second place.
-Right now, I needed to get as much information from her as possible.
+That meant how I felt had to come second place.
+Right now, my priority needed to be getting as much information from her as possible.

-Her hands fell back to her sides as shock registered on her delicate features.
+Her hands fell back to her sides as shock registered on her face.
 “I’m not the only one they’ve blackmailed?”